 Auditing a course is the privilege of being present in class when space permits.
 An audit indicates attendance only and is not an indication of successful completion or passing a course section.
 No credit is awarded and no examinations are required.
 Auditing a course does not fulfill any prerequisite requirements.
 Attendance, participation in class, etc., are at the discretion of the instructor.
 Audits are reported on transcripts as a grade of “AU,” unless utilizing the Senior Citizen Option described below, and do not affect earned credits or GPA.

 A student must register officially for the course and pay regular tuition, unless utilizing the Senior Citizen Option described below, during the specified registration and schedule adjustment period.
 A student may audit a particular course only once.
 Under extreme circumstances, a student may request to audit a course a second time through the approval process of department head, division chair, dean of curriculum programs and vice president for instructional services.

-Students who receive a Pell Grant should consult with someone in the Office of Financial Aid and Veterans Affairs before auditing a course.
+Students who receive financial aid should consult with the Office of Financial Aid and Veterans Affairs before auditing a course.